smari/wasa2il/README.md

 `docker-compose restart app`

+#### Vagrant (Virtual machines)

+Three are a few examples of virtual machines setting up the project.
+These are found under the `vagrants/` directory.

+These are mostly meant to make sure that we have solid examples of how to set up the project on a brand new computer, including necessary system packages.

+So these can be used to debug system-level problems, and also to test out changes made at that level, as opposed to at the python package level.

 #### SASS / SCSS / CSS
 To watch and compile `.scss` automatically:
 `cd core/static/css` and `scss --watch application.scss`